Pizzaworkspace2/Eaglercraft-dev-1.8/README.md

 - Updates textures and compiles the code.

 **RaveTek**
--Now banned
+- Now banned
--Recovery of some of his repostiories gives us lots of new textures and assets for the game.
+- Recovery of some of his repostiories gives us lots of new textures and assets for the game.

 **AR-DEV-1**
--Has lots of 1.14.4 files uploaded in a deleted repository.
+- Has lots of 1.14.4 files uploaded in a deleted repository.
 (Recovered)

 **IN DEVOLOPMENT!!!!**